 Her arrest closed the latest chapter in the life of what authorities say is a career grifter with convictions for fraud, check forging and ID theft in Washington state and Oregon dating back to 1997.
 She had no home, moved from place to place, and ripped off men and women by assuming different identities to fuel a fancy lifestyle, authorities said.

-Details of Hendricks' arrest were made available through interviews with the detectives and the prosecutor investigating her, a Santa Barbara County Sheriff's Department arrest report and a Los Angeles County Sheriff's Department search warrant that were obtained by NBC4 after her conviction last fall.
+Details of Hendricks' arrest were made available through interviews with the detectives, the prosecutor investigating her, a Santa Barbara County Sheriff's Department arrest report and a Los Angeles County Sheriff's Department search warrant obtained by NBC4 after her conviction last fall.

 Hendricks pleaded no contest to ID theft charges and was sentenced to four years behind bars, prosecutors said.
 A restitution hearing is scheduled for Thursday.